 At least 61 species of fish inhabit the Winnipeg River (Stewart and Watkinson, 2004).
 These include many fishes from the minnow (Cyprinidae) and darter (Percidae) families; important game fish, such as northern pike (Esox lucius), walleye (Sander vitreus), several suckers (e.g., white sucker, redhorse), smallmouth bass (Micropterus dolomieu), and lake whitefish (Coregonus clupeaformis); and two species at risk (SAR), the carmine shiner (Notropis percobromus) and lake sturgeon (Acipenser fulvescens).
+Other aquatic species, identified under the Species at Risk Act found in the Winnipeg River includes the snapping turtle (Chelydra serpentina) and endangered maple leaf mussel (Quadrula quadrula).

 The terrestrial ecosystem surrounding the Whiteshell Laboratories site is within the larger Boreal Shield Ecozone, Lake of the Woods Ecoregion, and Stead Ecodistrict.
 In general, this ecoregion has a large number of forest types characterized by tall, closed stands of jack pine (Pinus banksiana), trembling aspen (Populus tremuloides), paper birch (Betula papyrifera), white spruce (Picea glauca), eastern white cedar (Thuja occidentalis), black ash (Fraxinus nigra), and American elm (Ulmus americana) (Smith et al. 2001).
 Wildlife is diverse and characteristic of the region, and include gray wolf (Canis lupus), American black bear (Ursus americanus), moose (Alces americanus), white-tailed deer (Odocoileus virginianus), snowshoe hare (Lepus americanus), hooded merganser (Lophodytes cuculata), turkey vulture (Cathartes aura), and ruffed grouse (Bonasa umbellus) (Smith et al. 2001).
 The surrounding area consists of cleared lands with areas of peat bog.
 Whiteshell Provincial Park, the largest provincial park in Manitoba, is located southeast of WL; Pinawa and Whitemouth Falls Provincial Parks are immediately south of the WL site.
+Other species at risk including the the little brown bat (Mytosis lucifungus) and chimney swift (Chateura pelagica) are known to be found around the WL campus and may nest in or on WL infrastructure.

 Historically and in the present day, the Red River Métis have exercised their distinct and inherent Métis rights around and downstream of Whiteshell Laboratories without limitation, while maintaining concern for potential risks associated with Whiteshell Laboratories.
-The Red River Métis values access to areas used for harvesting or other traditional land uses, as well as the quality, safety, and availability of medicinal plants and country foods for consumption, as part of their traditional culture and diet.
+Red River Métis values access to areas used for harvesting or other traditional land uses, as well as the quality, safety, and availability of medicinal plants and traditionally harvested foods for consumption, as part of their traditional culture and diet.
 Adverse impacts on the land or the ability of the Red River Métis to access the land for traditional land use in this territory have the potential to negatively impact the rights, claims, and interests of the Red River Métis.

-Background-The Red River Métis and the 2.0 MMF
+2.0 Background-The Red River Métis and the MMF